45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 9

-Lindbeimer’s beeblossom is an herbaceous perennial that can grow rather tall and bushy.
-It would look at home in a naturalized area where it can grow to its full potential with other native plants and wildflowers.
+Lindheimer’s beeblossom is an herbaceous perennial that can grow rather tall and bushy.
+It looks at home in a naturalized area where it can grow to its full potential with other native plants and wildflowers.

 Grow Lindheimer’s beeblossom in a location with full sun.
 Make sure it has well-drained soil that is sandy or loamy.
 This plant develops a long taproot, making it quite tolerant of drought, but during extended dry spells, it still appreciates an occasional drink of water.
-Pruning may be desired if plants get too tall and leggy.
+Prune if plants get too tall and leggy.

 Mexican Cardinal Flower